wercker-labs/wercker-blog/source/posts/2013-05-21-Devopsdays.md

 Follow devopsdays on twitter as well: [@devopsdays](https://twitter.com/devopsdays)

-For those of you in Amsterdam, Team wercker will be presenting at the [Devops Cafe Meetup](http://www.meetup.com/DevOpsAmsterdam/events/113001842/) tomorrow (Wednesday, June 22nd, 6PM) at Marktplaats.
+For those of you in Amsterdam, Team wercker will be presenting at the [Devops Cafe Meetup](http://www.meetup.com/DevOpsAmsterdam/events/113001842/) tomorrow (Wednesday, May 22nd, 6PM) at Marktplaats.

 Looking forward to talking to you tomorrow or at the Devopsdays in Amsterdam!